I was only 23 when I was diagnosed with testicular cancer.

 But I look back now and think that, in many ways, my age helped me.
 The news was really, really hard for my family to take, but for me it was easier.
 Better to be 23 than 33 or 43, because I was just so naive.
-And back then, things were more simple.
+Back then, things were more simple.
 I didn’t Google anything.
-Didn’t read anything.
+I didn’t read anything.

 I was diagnosed.
 I was told what it was.
 Right, okay.
 Get upset, get angry, deal with the people around you, and then get on with it.
 There was no drama.

 The first question was easy.
 Will I live?

 The doctor told me there was a good success rate, but it wasn’t 100 per cent.
 Not ideal, but it sounded better than nothing.

 Next question – will I play football again?